kbooten/lowphreak/README.md

 The basis of Low Phreak is a word2vec model trained on pos-tagged sentences (e.g. `["the_DT", "dog_NN",...]`) extracted from Project Gutenberg text and Amazon rproduct reviews.

 Low Freak lives in this [Google Colab notebook](https://colab.research.google.com/drive/1rduI02KSUxuMMQmcN8pVrkFdXq_XFhQw?usp=sharing).
-The notebook uses `wget` to get raw data files from this repo, so anyone can try out Low Phreak in the browser simply by copying and running the Colab notebook (*File > Save copy in Drive* then *Runtime > Runall*).
+The notebook uses `wget` to get raw data files from this repo, so anyone can try out Low Phreak in the browser simply by copying and running the Colab notebook (*File > Save copy in Drive* then *Runtime > Run all*).

 See also: